Finding the Top Financial Advisor Firms in Greenville, South Carolina

-This fee-only advisor has more than $264 million in assets under management and four advisors on staff.
-There are three certified financial planners (CFPs) on staff.
+This fee-only advisor has millions in assets under management.
+Of its advisors on staff, there are three certified financial planners (CFPs) on staff.
 Around 25% of the firm’s clients are high-net-worth individuals, and the rest are non-high-net-worth individuals.

 There is no minimum investment or account size for clients at Global View.
 Fees for wealth management is based on a percentage of assets under management, which will not exceed 2%.

 The firm was founded in 2008.
 Joe E. Hines, Ken Moore and Adam Wiles all own at least 25% of the business.